-All faculty and students are provided with accounts on IIT Blackboard, IIT's online learning support system.
-Online resources for all IIT courses are normally available through Blackboard, and online course lecture content is always on Blackboard.
+All faculty and students are provided with accounts on IIT Blackboard, Illinois Tech's online learning support system.
+Online resources for all Illinois Tech courses are normally available through Blackboard, and online course lecture content is always on Blackboard.
 Faculty members will use Blackboard for delivery of their syllabus, assignment details and assignment submissions even if the course is not delivered online.
 Login by clicking the Blackboard icon at the top of the screen in MyIIT.
 Once you access the system, you should see a welcome page that lists your courses for the current semester.
 Click on the appropriate link to access course materials.
-Please direct Blackboard problems to the OTS Support Desk at 312.567.DESK (3375); ITM instructors, Teaching Assistants, and staff cannot help you with Blackboard problems.
+To learn more about using Blackboard, please see the Blackboard Student Manual which is located under "My Courses" on the initial Blackboard screen.
+Please direct Blackboard problems to the OTS Support Desk at 312.567.DESK (3375); ITM instructors, teaching assistants, and staff cannot help you with Blackboard problems.